If Arrested, You Can Expect These Steps:

-If arrested, the next steps in the process usually include booking, questioning by the police, first appearance, and bonding out.
+Once arrested, the next steps in the process usually include booking, questioning, first appearance, and bonding out.
 These usually happen in the order listed, but not always.
-After booking, a person will be able to make a phone call home or to a bondsman.
+After booking, a person can make a phone call home or to a bondsman.
 From arrest to bonding out usually takes 24 to 48 hours, or longer on the weekend.

-If you are researching attorneys for a loved one, now would be a good time to seek the advice of a criminal defense lawyer.
+If you are researching attorneys for a loved one, now is a good time to seek the advice of a criminal defense lawyer.
 The State Attorney’s Office (SAO) makes critical decisions early in the process, and the right attorney may be able to influence those decisions.

-Once arrested, you are booked at the local jail.
-In Tampa, you are usually processed at Falkenburg or Orient Road Jail.
-Here is where you are fingerprinted, photographed, and asked basic questions about your name, address, date of birth, and occupation.
+After arrest, you are booked at the local jail.
+In Tampa, you are processed at Falkenburg or Orient Road Jail.
+You are fingerprinted, photographed, and asked basic questions about your name, address, date of birth, and occupation.
 You must provide accurate personal information but you are NOT required to provide your employer’s name.

-Even if nothing came of the arrest (the State Attorney dropped the charge) your arrest and booking photo will remain visible as a public record unless sealed or expunged.
+Even if the State Attorney drops the charge, your arrest and booking photo will remain visible as a public record unless sealed or expunged.
 Our office can do this for you.
 See our Sealing and Expungement page.

 Questioning by the Police (*IMPORTANT!*)

-At the start of police questioning, they may read you your Miranda rights, which include the phrases “You have the right to remain silent,” and “Anything you say can be used against you.”
+At the start of questioning, the police may read you your rights, which include the phrases “You have the right to remain silent,” and “Anything you say can be used against you.”
 They may also follow up with, “Do you understand these rights?”
 We recommend the following, and nothing more:

 At this point, the police may try to pressure you into talking by saying: